Subscribe for discounts, free growing tips + more recipes. Read all Posts »

 And there is no reason to wait.

 That said, in most growing regions, starting seeds outside in January isn't realistic (at least without cover, read more about that lower below.)
-In growing regions with cold winters, the ground is usually frozen or covered in snow, and ongoing frosts are imminent.
-But there are some cool weather veggies that can be started outdoors under cover, and you can start some summer vegetable seeds indoors to let them germinate and grow indoors until it's warm enough to plant them!
+In growing regions with cold winters, in January the ground is often frozen or covered in snow, and ongoing frosts are imminent.
+But there are some cool weather veggies that can be started outdoors, or under cover, and you can start some summer vegetable seeds indoors to let them germinate and grow indoors until it's warm enough to plant them!

 Many summer veggies like tomatoes should be started about 6-8 weeks prior to transplanting outdoors after all chance of frost has passed.
 So January is just too early in most areas for many large fast-growing vegetables like tomatoes, squash or beans.
 Some veggies don't like to be transplanted either – radishes*, cilantro*, squash, pumpkins, zucchini and carrots* are best directly seeded outside when the time is right.